 From time to time, we may pursue claims against our customers to recover costs incurred on a project in excess of the original contract amount.
 Such additional costs may be incurred in connection with project delays caused by our customers or third parties, including other trades, or changes in project scope or specifications.
 While we generally negotiate with the customer for additional compensation, we may be unable to obtain, through negotiation, arbitration, litigation or otherwise, adequate compensation for the additional work performed or expenses incurred.
 The process of pursuing a claim may be lengthy, result in significant legal fees, and negatively impact our relationships with customers.
+In addition, our ability to recover on contract change orders could be negatively impacted by our customers' reduced access to capital in a weak economic environment, particularly in a period of restrictive credit markets.
 Furthermore, we may be required to invest significant working capital to fund cost overruns while the resolution of a claim is pending, and our additional costs may not be recovered until the claim is resolved, if at all.
 When appropriate, we establish provisions against possible exposures, and we adjust these provisions from time to time, but our assumptions and estimates related to these exposures might prove to be inadequate or inaccurate.
 Unfavorable resolution of these matters can result in a reduction of revenues and profit recognized in prior periods or the recognition of a loss, which could have a material adverse effect on our business, financial condition, results of operations and cash flows.